Kinetic approach of plasma

 The behavior of plasma can be described through several frameworks, depending on the assumptions and its characteristics.
 A well known approach is the magnetohydrodynamic one, which treats the plasma as a conducting fluid, with macroscopic quanities such as density, velocity and pressure.
 This approach is valid when the plasma is collisional, meaning that the mean free path of the particles is much smaller than the characteristic length scale of the system.

-Taking into account the conservation of the particles, the phase space density is conserved as well:
+Taking into account the conservation of the particles, the phase space density is conserved as well- also known as the Liouville Theorem:

 Where